Lightnet/baregunjsui/README.md

  * Added simple loading screen since javascript take a while to load.

 # Notes:
+ * This is just prototype builds for testing.
  * This most simple build using jquery and jquery ui simple dialog and popup message.
  * jquery smallest file to helpful tool scripts.
  * jquery-ui is tricky to setup since they broken in part to reduce file size good for design.
 Since need few scripts and css to keep file small as possible.